druleton/druleton/bin/docs/project.md

 This is the directory where the actual development is done.

+> **Note** The code within the `project` directory is optional.
+You can setup a
+> demo website with configuration and hooks only.

+The skeleton has the `config/build/drupal_make_after.sh`, `config/install/drupal_make_after.sh` and `config/upgrade/drupal_make_after.sh`
+hook implemented.
+The code in those hooks will automatically copy (for build command) or symlink (install & upgrade) the custom profiles, modules, themes and libraries from within the project directory.

+This will only work if you stick to the default project directory structure.

 > **Note** : The proposed structure of the project directory is not mandatory.
-> It's up to the implementation, configuration and implemented hooks what is
+> Defining your own directory structure will require to alter the implemented
-> stored where and how it is added to the `web` and `build` directories.

-> **Tip** : Configure your IDE so that it has the skeleton root directory as
-> the root of the project.
-Exclude the `backup`, `build` and the symlinks to the
-> `project` directories.
-This to avoid duplicated code being indexed in the IDE.

-The code within the `project` directory is optional.
-You can setup a demo website with configuration and hooks only.
+> hooks so they fit the altered structure.

 ## Add the custom functionality to the platform
-The custom code is added to the platform by added symlinks to the `web` directory for non-production environments (dev, tst, acc, ...) and copy the directories and files when building the platform.
+There are 2 common ways to develop custom functionality:
+- Create an [install profile][link-install-profile] that contains also the custom modules, themes and libraries.
+- Put functionality in `custom` directories within the `web/sites/all/modules` and `web/sites/all/themes` directories.

-#### Symlink a profile
+#### Build project with an install profile
 When creating an [install profile][link-install-profile], the custom modules and theme(s) are added as subdirectories to the profile:

 ```
 # The directory where the profile is stored:
-project/profiles/profile-name
+project/profiles/profile_name

 # The directory where the profiles custom modules are stored:
 project/profiles/profile_name/modules/custom